AWS Environments

 For the list of AWS IP addresses, see the AWS documentation.

 Important: If your VPC uses network access control lists (ACLs) to control inbound and outbound traffic at the subnet level, you must define the same inbound and outbound rules for the network ACLs.
-StreamSets AWS environments do not require that you set up network ACLs.
+IBM StreamSets AWS environments do not require that you set up network ACLs.

 Automatic Credential Type

-When you configure automatic cross-account role credentials, Control Hub prompts you to log into your AWS account and create a CloudFormation stack.
+When you configure automatic cross-account role credentials, Control Hub prompts you to log in to your AWS account and create a CloudFormation stack.
 The CloudFormation stack then automatically generates the required credential resources.

 Configure a user account with access to the AWS Management Console with the IAM permissions required to create the CloudFormation stack.